YouKnow-sys/ntgcalls-rs/README.md

 <h1 align="center">Decima Localization Manager</h1>

 <p align="center">
-  <b>NTgCalls-rs is a Rust binding for the NTgCalls C API.
+  <b>NTgCalls-rs is a Rust binding for the <a href="https://github.com/pytgcalls/ntgcalls">NTgCalls</a> C API.
 It provides a safe interface for using the NTgCalls library in Rust.</b></br>
 </p>

 <div align="center">